asu-tr/payment_restapi_nodejs/README.md

 - Account types are: individual, corporate.
 - Balances cannot be negative.
 - Only individual accounts can deposit or withdraw.
 - Payments can only be wired from an individual account to a corporate account.
+And the accounts should have same currency type.

 <br/>